CraftAcademyLabs/ca_course/bmi_challenge/step_3_web_interface.md

 <script src="lib/jasmine-jquery.js"></script>

 ```
 Let's do a manual test to see if you have set everything up and jQuery has been loaded.
-Reload your `SpecRunner.html`, open up the console ond type in:
+Reload your `SpecRunner.html`, open up the console and type in:
 ```js
 typeof jQuery
 ```